samihonk/express/README.md

 # express

-express testing
-added aws codecommit to git remote so it will push to both github & codecommit
+Docker for development

 ## somethings in use

 -   postgres
 -   sequalize
 -   express
+-   docker

 ## To add

+-   cognito login
--   webpack
+-   ci-cd pipeline aws
--   docker
+-   deploy to aws
--   docker compose